 How do you handle waiting lists?
 What happens when you have several same day cancellations?
 Don’t waste time calling your waiting list.
 Add the day’s waiting list to a group text and fill your openings in minutes with just one click.

-Bill Payment: Link to Pay or Press to Confirm
+Bill Payment: Online Link or Text to Pay